ShahMkarimi/auto-move-screen/README.md

-you can change the speed and the control key. control key is change able. control by enter key. it can clean your code
+you can change the speed and the control key. control key is change able. control by enter key. it can clean your code.